Nuclear Wallet Cards 2005

 Column 4, T½, Γ, or Abundance:

 The half-life and the abundance (in bold face from [7]) are shown followed by their units ("%"" symbol in the case of abundance) which are followed by the uncertainty, in italics,in the last significant figures.
 For example, 8.1 s 10 means 8.1±1.0 s.
 For some very short-lived nuclei, level widths rather than half-lives are given.
 There also, the width is followed by units (e.g., eV, keV, or MeV) which are followed by the uncertainty in italics, if known.
-As stated above when a limit or an approximate value is given it is based on systematics (sy), mostly from [5].
-A '?' in this field indicates that T1/2 is not known.
+This field is left blank when the half-life is not known.

 For 2β- and 2ε decay only the lowest value of their several limits (e.g., for 0ν or 2ν, etc.) is given.

-If a new measurement of half-life, has since become available it is presented in place of the evaluated value in ENSDF.
+If a new measurement of half-life or decay mode, has since become 4 available it is presented in place of the evaluated value in ENSDF.

 Column 5, Decay Mode: